yrrrnaman/OSINT_TOOL/README.md

-# Dark Web Breach Investigation Toolkit
+# Dark Web Breach Investigation OSINT TOOL

 ## Description
 This specialized OSINT tool is designed for authorized penetration testing and security assessments.
 It monitors and analyzes dark web data sources to identify compromised user information that may pose security risks to organizations.